NestorRescigno/software-engineering--reference-architecture--demo/README.md

 Getting started
 ---
 The project contains a file called pom.xml, it is important that this file contains the version and the domain and the name of the package being developed, in our example it is **com.iag.swe.demo** with version **1.0.0-SNAPSHOT**. when the software deploys to publish environment the final version and the repository tag will be 1.0.0 version.
+The process deploy controls which versions are used.
+If a version already exists as a tag, it will request that it be increased to publish environment.
 ````
 ....
 <groupId>com.aig.swe</groupId>